 I can’t get that Adele song outta my head, so let’s hear it, shall we?
 I promise this song ties into today’s post.

 Some time ago when I was visiting my sister in Houston, we stopped by a little nail salon called Rumor Has It.
-I didn’t think anything of it at first, but all of a sudden while soaking in my tea foot bath, it dawned on me…there was no nasty chemical smell going on in there.
+I didn’t think anything of it at first, but all of a sudden while soaking in my green tea foot bath, it dawned on me…there was no nasty chemical smell going on in there.
 Say what!?
 We were both shocked and eventually realized that no one was walking around with those masks on to protect themselves as we were able to breathe freely.
 This is crazy talk, I know, but it’s true!
 Allow me to introduce you to some new products:

 It wasn’t until my sis bought me a bottle of the nail polish, that I realized this stuff wasn’t half bad (and probably the reason the salon didn’t reek).
 The brand is called Zoya and on the back of the bottle they state: Formaldehyde, Toluene, Dibutyl Phthalate and Camphor Free.
 I’m pretty sure I haven’t heard of half of those items and definitely don’t want to be ingesting them for me or baby girl.
 And I will admit that after using the ‘other’ stuff you can totally tell a difference in the strong odors that linger in the bathroom after painting.
 So now I am officially hooked on this new polish and am loving the color she got me, it feels very summer-y!